elijahgagne/go-markdown2confluence/README.md

     -d, --debug                Enable debug logging
     -e, --endpoint string      Confluence endpoint.
 (Alternatively set CONFLUENCE_ENDPOINT environment variable) (default "https://mydomain.atlassian.net/wiki")
     -h, --help                 help for markdown2confluence
-    -m, --modified-since int   Only upload files that have modifed in the past n minutes --parent string        Optional parent page to nest content under -p, --password string      Confluence password.
+    -k, --skip-header-line     Enable skip header line mode -m, --modified-since int   Only upload files that have modifed in the past n minutes --parent string        Optional parent page to nest content under -o, --origin               Optional.
+If specified it will be used as a header notice to the user on where this content originated from
+    -p, --password string      Confluence password.
 (Alternatively set CONFLUENCE_PASSWORD environment variable) -s, --space string         Space in which page should be created -t, --title string         Set the page title on upload (defaults to filename without extension)